 Students are notified that until the missing items are submitted to the Financial Aid Office, additional processing of their file is not possible.
-Once a student turns in required documentation, Tennessee Tech generally completes their review, and makes corrections (when needed), within 2-4 weeks.
+Once a student turns in required documentation, Tennessee Tech generally completes their review, and makes corrections (when needed), within 10-14 business days.